boazsegev/plezi/docs/async_helpers.md

 Inside Plezi's core code is a pure Ruby IO reactor called [GReactor](https://github.com/boazsegev/GReactor) (Generic Reactor), a very powerful Asynchronous Workflow Engine that allows us to enjoy both Multi-Threading and Multi-Processing.

 Although multi-threading is highly regarded, it should be pointed out that using the GReactor with just one thread is both faster and more efficient.
-But, since some tasks that take more time (blocking tasks) can't be broken down into smaller tasks, using a number of threads (and/or processes) is better practice.
+But, since some tasks that take more time (blocking tasks) can't be broken down into smaller tasks, using a number of threads (and/or processes) is a better practice.

 You can read more about the [GReactor](https://github.com/boazsegev/GReactor) and it's amazing features in it's [documentation](http://www.rubydoc.info/github/boazsegev/GReactor/master).